ApolloAuto/apollo/docs/quickstart/apollo_2_0_quick_start.md

 # Apollo 2.0 Quick Start Guide

+In Apollo 2.0, we have released auto driving on simple urban roads.
+The following guide serves as a user manual for launching the Apollo 2.0 software and hardware stack on vehicle.

 The Apollo 2.0 Quick Start Guide focuses on Apollo 2.0 new features.
 For general Apollo concepts, please refer to
 [Apollo 1.0 Quick Start](https://github.com/ApolloAuto/apollo/blob/master/docs/quickstart/apollo_1_0_quick_start.md).